postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 You can share entities to personal, private, team, and public workspaces that you have access to.
 Shared private, team, and public workspaces allow you to collaborate with others.

-> You cannot move collections from team, private, or public workspaces to a personal workspace.
+> You cannot move entities from team, private, or public workspaces to a personal workspace.

 <!-- -->